 Southwyck House Community Hall

-Millennium Community Solutions secured the lease for Southwyck House Community Hall in early 2020.
-Due to fantastic support from Lambeth London Borough Council and with help from T Brown we were able to completely remodel this wonderful space at the base of the beautiful Southwyck House Estate.
+Millennium Community Solutions secured the lease for Southwyck Community Hall in early 2020.
+Due to fantastic support from Lambeth London Borough Council and with help from T Brown, Derwent London, Breyer Foundation & OCO, we were able to completely remodel and re-purpose this wonderful space at the base of the beautiful Southwyck House Estate.

 Southwyck House was built as a 'barrier estate' back when there were plans to extend the South Circular and build a Hammersmith-style motorway flyover above the residents of Brixton.
 The concept was that the building would protect other areas from the noise and air pollution of the soon-to-be constructed motorway.
 Thankfully construction never started and so we are left with this stunning example of Brutalist architecture from the 70's & 80's.

-During their time at Southwyck House Community Hall, Healthy Living Platform have provided local residents with access to a community pantry, offering pantry members the opportunity to give a contribution of £5 before choosing up to 10 items of fresh fruit and vegetables, plus a further 10 surplus items at no further cost.
-They feed over one-hundred residents per week, and have surpassed 1,000 hours of voluntary work.
-As well as these wonderful accomplishments, Healthy Living Platform have been able to employ multiple staff members, generating jobs for the local community as well as feeding them.
-They offer children's, adult's and cultural cooking classes - all of this alongside operating a food bank and hot meal delivery service!
+During the pandemic Healthy Living Platform use the space to provide local residents with access to a community pantry, offering pantry members the opportunity to give a contribution of £5 before choosing up to 10 items of fresh fruit and vegetables, plus a further 10 surplus items at no further cost.

 The Jubilee Centre